jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Even so, we're literally paying people to become antagonists.

-Because since a manager's skill set is often to maneuver for higher "positions" in the hierarchy of a large company, their corporate management skills are not obviously transferable to the Internet Age.
+Because since a manager's skill set is often to maneuver for higher "positions" in the hierarchy of a large company, their corporate management skills are not neccesarily transferable to the Internet Age.
 Thus, these people often try to keep the past alive as long as they can.

 Even if it drives our economy to shit, and makes our jobs suck.